Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Potting Mix

-The best potting soil for Philodendron Sun Red should be free-draining and rich in organic matter to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this plant.
+The best potting soil for Sun Red Philodendron should be well-draining, nutrient-rich soil to prevent it from getting soggy while providing the required nutrients. a blend of 50% potting soil, 30% peat moss or coco coir (for moisture retention), and 20% perlite or sand (for aeration) is ideal for this plant.

 Repotting